GTON-capital/solanoid/README.md

 ### Purpose

-Solanoid aims to fulfill a gap between writing and testing contracts on Solana.
+Solanoid aims to fill the gap between writing and testing contracts on Solana.
 There's no yet built-in testing framework so we considered to present Solanoid.

 ### Dependencies